 €3.4M funded by the European Commission (80% of the budget), PACA region and the City of Marseille (4%).

 The consortium in charge of implementing the EMIPO project is led by ANIMA Investment Network, based in Marseille, France.
 Initiated in 2002 by European and South-Mediterranean investment promotion agencies, ANIMA Investment Network is a multi-country platform supporting the economic development of the Mediterranean.
 The ANIMA network gathers 65 national and territorial agencies and international business, innovation and financing networks.
-The objective of ANIMA is to contribute to a better investment and business climate and to the growth of capital flows into the Mediterranean region.
+The objective is to contribute to a better investment and business climate and to the growth of capital flows.

 - Investment promotion agencies

 - Industry associations